 How to Brew the Best Plants for Tea

-When using fresh herbs for tea, use one sprig (or tablespoon) per person, and bruise by tearing or crushing to release the oils.
+When using fresh herbs for tea, use one sprig (or tablespoon (15 mL.)) per person, and bruise by tearing or crushing to release the oils.
 Herbal teas readiness is led by taste rather than sight as they tend to have little color and take longer to brew than a traditional tea.

 When using seed, roots, or hips, decoction is the method to use.
 First, crush the ingredients to release the essential oils.
-Use 1 tablespoon for each 2 cups of water.
-Bring water to boil, add ingredients, and simmer for five to 10 minutes.
+Use 1 tablespoon (15 mL.) for every 2 cups (480 mL.) of water.
+Bring water to a boil, add ingredients, and simmer for five to 10 minutes.
 Strain before drinking.